All Episodes

-Another busy broadcast day here high atop, the EIB building in Midtown Manhattan, Rush Limbaugh on Friday.
+Another busy broadcast day here, high atop, the EIB building in Midtown Manhattan, Rush Limbaugh on Friday.

 Live from the Southern Command in sunny South Florida.

-That's not the way it is on Monday, Monday through Thursday.
+That's not the way it is on Monday through Thursday.

-Gotta be something I'm interested about or interested in, care about.
+Got to be something I'm interested about or interested in, care about.

-Not the case today, so have at it.
+Not the case today.

-I forgot, you know, this is really important.
+I forgot, this is really important.

 Now, this attack of Mrs. Clinton's on corporate America at a GM plant.

-Now, when we sit here and laugh about this, but this is really, really serious stuff.
+I mean, we sit here and laugh about this, but this is really, really serious stuff.

-Both she and Obama are gonna sit around and they're going to raise taxes on businesses and high-income earners.
+Both she and Obama are going to sit around and they're going to raise taxes on businesses and high-income earners ostensibly to get even with them and make the middle class feel better about things.

 It is their profits that allow them to hire people and expand the business and create even more jobs.

-So, you know, it's one thing for her to to utter this stupidity, but she has to go right in the middle of a corporation to do it.
+So, you know, it's one thing for her to utter this stupidity, but she has to go right in the middle of a corporation to do it.

-The drive-by's just report on this.
+The drive-bys just report on this.

 Now, clearly, the headline is not flattering.

-Clinton visits GM plant, outlines plan to crack down on corporations, but there's a picture of her here with uh a couple of GM workers, and they've got the hood raised on a car.
+But there's a picture of her here with a couple of GM workers, and they've got the hood raised on a car.

 And she's wearing her Mao suit.

-There was a video they put her in the driver's seat of a car.
+They put her in the driver's seat of a car.

 She made a big deal of is saying she hadn't driven since her Arkansas days.

-What does the word attack mean?
+Mommy, mommy, mommy, what does a word attack mean?

 Well, little Johnny, when anyone asks, what has Mrs. Clinton done in 35 years, that's considered an attack.